• Skip to primary navigation

 A trailer was backed into the gate and the all important board was secured at the bottom of the gate opening to prevent escape under the trailer.
 With the board in place and the gate opened and secured, the hogs funneled away from humans at the back of the trap and loaded easily into the trailer.
 Only one person was required to work the trailer gate in order to secure the hogs once they self loaded.

 With a one way ticket to hog heaven punched for travel, the hogs were transported to a buying station some 15 miles away.
 The landowner was paid for the hogs at the buying station based on weight, allowing him to recoup at least some of his trapping costs.
-From the buying station, the hogs will be transported with others to a processing facility where they will be federally inspected and processed, destined for human consumption in the U.S., Europe or Asia.
+From the buying station, the hogs will be transported with others to a processing facility where they will be federally inspected and processed, destined for human consumption in the U.S., Europe, or Asia.

-Comfort Zone Taking a nap inside the trap
+Hogs taking a nap inside the trap

 Comfort Zone: Taking a nap inside the trap